 - Ledger updated

 Each peer appends the block to the channel’s chain, and for each valid transaction the write sets are committed to current state database.
-An event is emitted, to notify the client application that the transaction (invocation) has been immutably appended to the chain, as well as notification of whether the transaction was validated or invalidated.
+An event is emitted by each peer to notify the client application that the transaction (invocation) has been immutably appended to the chain, as well as notification of whether the transaction was validated or invalidated.

 Applications should listen for the transaction event after submitting